kashbari/BorderApolarity/README.md

 A list of technologies used within the project:
 * [SageMath](https://www.sagemath.org/): Version <9.0
 Recommend Installing LinBox as well.
+## Implementation
+***
+It is sufficient to run Structure3_15.sh to reobtain results proving the border rank of the structure tensor of sl3 is greater than 15.
+The file borderapolarity3.sage contains appropriate functions and structure3_15.sage contains the driver code.
+It is recommended to run cases in parallel, in which case, a slurm file is used to distribute computations across a cluster.
 ## Results
 ***
 Results for sl3 rank 15-- complete